Diophantine Approximation on projective Varieties I: Algebraic distance and metric B\'ezout Theorem: The main results

 which in turn defines an $L^2$-norm on the space of global sections $\Gamma(\Pe^t(\C),O(D))$, and a height $h(\CX)$ for any effective cycle $\CX$ on $\Pe^t$.
-Subschemes of $\Pe^t$ of dimension greater zero will always be assumed to have nonempty generic fibre.
+A subscheme of $\Pe^t$ of dimension greater zero that has nonempty generic fibre will be called a subvariety.

-Let further $|\cdot,\cdot|$ denote the Fubini-Study metric on $\Pe^t(\C)$, and $\mu$ its K\"ahler form which also is the chern form of $\overline{O(1)}$.
+Let further $|\cdot,\cdot|$ denote the Fubini-Study metric on $\Pe^t(\C)$, and $\mu$ its K\"ahler form which also is the Chern form of $\overline{O(1)}$.
 Finally for any projective subspace $\Pe(W) \subset \Pe^t(\C)$, denote by $\rho_{\Pe(W)}$ the function